 Substance, beginning with Thales | Anaximander, many Substances and Harmonious Conflict | Pythagoras, the First Theologian | Xenophanes of Colophon | Heraclitus, Change and more anti-Homer | Anaxagoras and Science | Atoms, Science, Medicine and Journalism

-What we know about the philosophy of Thales comes from the writings of Plato and Aristotle more than a century after Thales.
+As an engineer who manipulated things he thought the material world should be understandable, and it led him to speculate about reality's basic nature.
+What we know about Thales comes from the writings of Plato and Aristotle more than a century later.
 Aristotle wrote that Thales assumed that matter contained the first principles of reality.
 Thales is said to have found water as primary.
 He believed with his contemporaries that the world was flat and rested on a great body of water.
 He saw that water was necessary to live and that it was everywhere.
 He theorized that the world is in essence water and that it had originally been in the form of water – as if without moisture everything would become dust and nothingness.
 Or, as Aristotle speculated about Thales' view: "the nourishment of all beings is moist."

 Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.